Skip to Content

 The twin markets are laid out with streets and alleyways organized with different themes.
 You’ll find areas dedicated to toys, handmade items, jewelry, antiques, and other specialties.

-People shopping at a Christmas market at night beneath lights and candle chandeliers
+People shopping at a Christmas market at night beneath lights and candle chandeliers.

 Shoppers in one of the market’s alleys

-Most of the vendor chalets are in the Alter Markt not far from the Cologne Cathedral.
+Most of the vendor chalets are in the Alter Markt not far from the Cathedral.
 The merchandise here is distinctive, and you can see some of it being made and craftsmen at work while you shop.

-Blacksmiths hammer horseshoes on large anvils using metal heated over an open fire.
+We watched blacksmiths hammer horseshoes on large anvils using metal heated over an open fire.
 Not far away, we saw candy makers twist and shape colored sugar into candy canes and other creations.
 If you time it right, you might also see a woodcarver at work transforming tree trunks into sculptures that fit into the woodland scene.
 Most of the craftspeople can be found along the Handwerkergasse.

-Musicians playing outside at night at the base of a fountain
+Musicians playing outside at night at the base of a fountain.

 Musicians perform multiple shows nightly